dell/helm-charts/charts/karavi-observability/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Dell Community Helm Chart for Karavi Observability
+# Container Storage Modules(CSM) for Observability Dell Community Helm Chart

-Karavi Observability can be deployed using Helm.
+CSM for Observability can be deployed using Helm.

-For complete deployment instructions, refer to the [Getting Started Guide](https://github.com/dell/karavi-observability/blob/main/docs/GETTING_STARTED_GUIDE.md) in the Karavi Observability Github repository.
+For complete deployment instructions, refer to the [Container Storage Modules documentation](https://dell.github.io/csm-docs/docs/observability/deployment/helm).

 ## Helm Chart Versioning

-For an explanation and examples on versioning/releasing the Karavi Observability Helm chart, please see the [contributing guide](../../docs/CONTRIBUTING.md#helm-chart-release-strategy).
+For an explanation and examples on versioning/releasing the CSM for Observability Helm chart, please see the [contributing guide](../../docs/CONTRIBUTING.md#helm-chart-release-strategy).